geaaru/tar-formers/README.md

 #  1000: 1001

 # Set the same owner present on tarfile.
 Default true.
-# If set to false the files created with be with the running user/group.
 same_onwer: false

 # Set the access and modification time present on tar header.
 Default false.